ovh/docs/pages/cloud/dedicated/intervention-support/guide.en-gb.md

 ### Problems with your EFI partition

 The following steps are indicated if you experience a boot problem related to the partitions present on your disks.<br>
-There are 2 methods, via rescue mode or via BIOS
+There are 2 methods, via rescue mode or via BIOS.

 #### Via rescue mode